32 front garden ideas to spruce up your home, from paving inspiration to planting techniques

 (Image credit: Future PLC/Polly Eltes)

 Climbers are a pretty way to add interest to the front of your home.
-There are so many options of easy climbing plant ideas to choose between, from floral clematis to traditional ivy.
+There are so many easy climbing plants to choose from, ranging from floral clematis to traditional ivy.
 Speak to your local garden centre for advice on which varieties work best in your area's soil and will adapt best to the positioning of your building.

 exterior of house with red door tiles and brick wall